-How ‘Super Boutiques’ Are Disrupting the Old Guard of Management Consulting
+How ‘Super’ Boutique Consulting Firms Are Disrupting the Old Guard

 The idea of a work-life balance is and always has been a myth — at least for employees of large management consulting firms.